Best Food for Bouvier Des Flandres

 Bouvier des Flandres Nutritional Profile

-Dietary planning for Bouvier des Flandres starts with understanding this breed's Large (70-110 lbs) physique and loyal character.
+Begin any Bouvier des Flandres feeding conversation with the basics of the breed: a Large (70-110 lbs) physique and a loyal character.
+Those two facts shape almost every diet decision that follows.
 Over a 10-12 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Bouvier des Flandres need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Bouvier des Flandres's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Bouvier des Flandres to maintain coat health and joint function.

 Life-Stage Feeding Guide for Bouvier des Flandres